rikudoukarthik/r4ebird-intro/README.md

 - Video tutorials on using R
   - Videos 8-12 in [this YouTube playlist](https://www.youtube.com/playlist?list=PLwFqvDRX_4sJ0HnNGXlWjd8A7vFi2k0wp) of a biodiversity science course (relatable).
   - [Another YouTube playlist](https://www.youtube.com/playlist?list=PLwFqvDRX_4sLZYeVgDQGINEXrGkgeg3Td) of a different course
-  - [Further videos]( (https://www.youtube.com/playlist?list=PL1BRV4y5o32AtvEy565FRAfHnEn5TgsQ4)) on working with ecological data in R
+  - [Further videos](https://www.youtube.com/playlist?list=PL1BRV4y5o32AtvEy565FRAfHnEn5TgsQ4)) on working with ecological data in R
 - Online forums like [StackOverflow](https://stackoverflow.com/)
   - Incredibly active and helpful community that helps each other.
-Your specific question has probably been asked before, and people have probably given great answers.
+Your specific question has probably been asked and answered before.
 - AI chatbots like [ChatGPT](https://chatgpt.com/)
   - Since R is a language, these tools can be incredibly useful to troubleshoot your problematic code or to help you write code for the task you have in mind.
-SO, gpt

 The utility of R is not limited to just data analysis; one can also use it to create well-formatted documents like reports, presentations, etc., with markdown as well as the typesetting features of LaTeX.